DennisEzell/C6-Programming-with-Visual-Studio-2015/readme.md

-# C#6 Programming with Visual Studio 2015
+# C#6 Programming with Visual Studio 2015 - Bejamin Perkins, Jacob Vibe Hammer, Jon D. Reid
-Repo holding the exercises from the book.
+Repo holding notes and exercises from the book.

 ## Chapter 1: Introducing C#
 ### What is the .NET Framework?